Personal profile

 Overview

-As Lecturer in Education, my teaching and scholarship interests are interdisciplinary, directly relevant to explorations of international education systems, policies and experiences focusing on three key areas of the student experience - access, progress and outcome.
-My teaching and research interests are in post-compulsory and higher education student experiences and the critical discourse produced by students about those experiences, through culturally responsive research methodologies.
-I am a Senior Fellow of Advance HE (SFHEA).
+My teaching and scholarship interests are interdisciplinary, and directly relevant to explorations of education in post-compulsory and higher education settings, policies and experiences focusing on three key areas of the student experience - access, progress and outcome.
+I am particularly interest in critical discourse produced by students about those experiences, through culturally responsive research methodologies.

 Biography